BigSoftVideo/DOTE/glossary.md

 ### Neighbourhood <a id='neighbourhood'></a>

-A [Neighbourhood](tiers.md) is a concept we developed to better encapsulate what goes on during simultaneous events captured in a set of transcript lines in a [script-based transcription system](#script).
+A [Neighbourhood](tiers.md) is a concept we developed to better encapsulate what goes on during one event in which a relatively short, fixed time period elapses.
+Relevant actions taking place sequentially or simultanesously during the Event are captured in a set of transcript lines in a [script-based transcription system](#script).
 Sets of lines in a transcript can be grouped together temporally because they try to represent events that happen within a single, continuous duration in time.
 Everything transcribed in a Neighbourhood occurs within that single duration of time, whether it be speech, multimodal action or events happening in the scene.
-A Neighbourhood contains all those actions, sometimes in concurrent [subtiers](tiers.md), which are represented using the [Jeffersonian](jefferson.md) or [Mondadaian](mondada.md) conventions.
+A Neighbourhood contains all those actions, which are represented using the [Jeffersonian](jefferson.md) or [Mondadaian](mondada.md) conventions, sometimes in concurrent [subtiers](tiers.md).

 See also [HEAD](#head).